 Everything But the Kitchen Sink

 If a few simple tweaks aren't enough or an anniversary band isn't your style, that's okay, too!
 Treat yourself to something completely new and find a ring that suits your new lifestyle.

-If you've chosen a classic metal band and are looking to mix it up, you might want to look into options with a more unique style or material, like wooden wedding rings.
+If you've chosen a classic metal band and are looking to mix it up, you might want to look into options with a more unique style or material, like wooden wedding rings for guys.

 Even though you're choosing to replace your current ring, you should still use your current ring as a guide to help you find the perfect new ring.

 Just as you would if you were only making minor improvements to your ring, focus on the individual aspects of the ring that you'd like to be different.

 Is the style too plain or outdated?
 Are you looking for bigger and better precious stones for a ring that sings in the sunlight?
 Knowing what you don't want anymore will help you focus your search to find something you do.